openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``vala.bbclass``
 ================

-The ``vala`` class supports recipes that need to build software written using the Vala programming language.
+The :ref:`vala <ref-classes-vala>` class supports recipes that need to build software written using the Vala programming language.

 .. _ref-classes-waf: